How to Get an Iowa CDL License

 Pay the Fee

 At this point, all that is needed is to pay the requisite fees.
-Depending on endorsements, the fees vary.
+Depending on endorsements, the costs vary.
 However, the price is nominal.
 For most people, these licenses will expire in five years from the issuance date.